MBS Logo

 The BSP prepares students particularly well for positions in digital management, start-ups or innovation-driven companies.
 The focus on practical projects and entrepreneurial thinking makes graduates flexible, especially in dynamic, creative working environments - for example in business development or product management.

-The experiences of alumni are a decisive factor in choosing the right Master's in Business programme.
-Reviews on platforms such as StudyCheck provide authentic insights into the quality of the degree programme, support and career opportunities from the perspective of former students.
-In the following, we compare the ratings of the three Master's in Business programmes at MBS, HS Fresenius and BSP in order to provide a solid basis for a decision.
+The experiences of alumni are a decisive factor in choosing the right Master's in Business program.
+Reviews on platforms such as StudyCheck provide authentic insights into the quality of the degree program, support and career opportunities from the perspective of former students.
+In the following, we compare the ratings of the three Master's in Business programs at MBS, HS Fresenius and BSP in order to provide a solid basis for a decision.

 International Business (M.A.)